calvinli723/markdown/README.md

 If/else statements, while loops, and for loops are the same as in Java.

 ### Functions
 Functions have return values and can take parameters.
-They are defined with the keyword “func”, followed by the function name, parameters contained in parentheses and separated by commas, and brackets.
+They are defined with the keyword "func", followed by the function name, parameters contained in parentheses and separated by commas, and brackets.
 ```
 func add(a, b) {
     return a + b;